lohmancorp/fsc-suite/README.md

 # Second Run + instructions
 The following instructions are meant to be used after the initial virtual environment has been setup, but the application has been stopped.
-If you have closed your terminal, you may have to reset your source to the virtual environment.

 ### Virtual environment Windows
 1. In your command prompt, navigate to the root directory folder of FSC Suite